 Avoid pressuring your child to take their food, as the truth is, we will never know why they reject the food.
 And the reason can be like Samuel’s.
 Research has shown that children who are pushed or coerced into eating are more likely to develop food-related problems.
 Let your toddler decide how much to eat and when to stop.
 This will teach self-regulating skills when it comes to food.
 When your child is finished eating, let him or her leave the table.

 4. Provide healthy choices

-While we find it a challenge and also shouldn’t force our child to eat when they refuse to, we can make sure that the food on the plate is nutritious and nourishing.
-We can also attempt to make the food on the plate attractive for them to explore it!
-Some mothers I know who faced such a challenge, would begin to try to make tastier food options for their child such as mushroom or chicken baked rice or pasta.
+While we find it a challenge and also shouldn’t force our children to eat when they refuse to, we can make sure that the food on the plate is nutritious and nourishing.
+We can also attempt to make the food on the plate attractive for them to explore!
+Some mothers I know who faced such a challenge would begin to try to make tastier food options for their children such as mushroom or chicken baked rice or pasta.
 Bear in mind that our children won’t starve and they will learn to be more flexible rather than go hungry.
 Present a variety of healthy foods including their established favourites and some new foods to make up the menu.
 Your toddler may surprise you one day by eating all of them.

 5. Be a positive role model

 Be a good role model and demonstrate that you are also taking the food he is eating.
 Some toddlers may find that the food is tastier and more interesting when the adults are eating the same food as them!
 When our children see that we are enjoying the food we are eating, it may cause them to be curious enough to explore them too!